Pull Apart Garlic Bread

 How many calories per serving?

-This recipe is only 414 calories per serving.
+This recipe is 897 calories per loaf.

 homemade pull apart garlic bread recipe on table.